 This is the area in which differences are most obvious at an individual and local level.
 For example, UK government figures show that people in a wealthy area of London had nearly £46,000(around €55,000) available to save or spend in 2014, compared to only £12,000(around €14,500) in the city of Leicester.
 Disposable income for people of retirement age also varies hugely depending on whether they are still working (including part-time) or have other sources of income such as from investments.
 Another crucial factor is whether they have paid off their mortgage or are still renting their home.

 Impact on food retail

-The world population is ageing fast overall, but the effect of demographic changes and economic factors are can vary widely.
-Retailers should therefore research the number, financial situation, and activities of older people within each local catchment area in order to develop the right strategy for targeting senior citizens living nearby.
+The world population is ageing fast overall, but the effect of demographic changes and economic factors can vary widely.
+Therefore, retailers should research the number, financial situation, and activities of older people within each local catchment area to develop the right strategy for targeting senior citizens living nearby.